-LETTER OF INTENT DUE DATE: November 15, 2007
+LETTER OF INTENT DUE DATE: November 15, 2008

-Applicants are requested to submit a Letter of Intent (LOI) which includes the title of the proposal, the name of the principal investigator(s), the requested funding, and a one-page abstract.
+Applicants are requested to submit a Letter of Intent (LOI) which includes the title of the application, the name of the principal investigator(s), the requested funding, and a one-page abstract.
 Failure to submit a letter of intent will not negatively prejudice a responsive formal application submitted in a timely manner.

-Letters of Intent referencing Program Notice DE-PS02-07ER07-33 should be submitted via Email at the following E-mail address: Saul.Gonzalez@science.doe.gov.
+Letters of Intent referencing Funding Opportunity Announcement DE-PS02-08ER08-31 should be submitted via E-mail at the following E-mail address: Howard.Nicholson@science.doe.gov.
 Please include the phrase "ADR Letter of Intent" in the subject line.

-APPLICATION DUE DATE: December 12, 2007, 8:00 pm, Eastern Time
+APPLICATION DUE DATE: December 2, 2008, 8:00 pm, Eastern Time

-Applications must be submitted using Grants.gov, the Funding Opportunity Announcement can be found using the CFDA Number, 81.049 or the Funding Opportunity Announcement number, DE-PS02-07ER07-33.
+Applications must be submitted using Grants.gov, the Funding Opportunity Announcement can be found using the CFDA Number, 81.049 or the Funding Opportunity Announcement number, DE-PS02-08ER08-31.
 Applicants must follow the instructions and use the forms provided on Grants.gov.

+GENERAL INQUIRIES ABOUT THIS NOTICE SHOULD BE DIRECTED TO:

+Scientific/Technical Program Contact:

-PROGRAM MANAGER: Dr. Saul Gonzalez, Office of High Energy PhysicsPHONE: (301) 903-2359FAX: (301) 903-2597E-MAIL: Saul.Gonzalez@science.doe.gov
+PROGRAM MANAGER: Dr. Howard Nicholson, Office of High Energy Physics

+PHONE: (301) 903-3367 FAX: (301) 903-2597

+E-MAIL: Howard.Nicholson@science.doe.gov

+SUPPLEMENTARY INFORMATION:

-SUPPLEMENTARY INFORMATION: Future high energy physics experiments will require higher performance detectors to exploit the higher beam energies and intensities of new or upgraded accelerators.
-Higher performance detectors are also needed to probe for new physical processes in both accelerator-based and non-accelerator-based experiments.
+Future high energy physics accelerator based experiments will require higher performance detectors and data acquisition systems to exploit the higher beam energies and intensities of new or upgraded accelerators.
+Higher performance and/or lower background detectors and data acquisition systems are also needed to probe for new physical processes in non-accelerator-based experiments.
 Proposed detector research should be driven by the anticipated needs of experiments to be built within the foreseeable future.
 Generic detector research that could be applied to upgrades that have not yet been approved would also be appropriate.
 It is expected that the final engineering or fabrication of detectors for specific experiments will not be funded by this program.
-Interesting technologies would include but not be limited to charged particle track detectors, calorimeters or particle identification detectors that are less susceptible to radiation damage, have higher resolution, are lower in cost, or can be read out faster than currently available detectors.
-Proposals to develop detector technology that is targeted at experiments for an energy frontier e+e- linear collider should not be submitted under this notice unless additional credible uses for the technology are described.
-Alternative funding is potentially available for that purpose.
+Interesting technologies include, but are not limited to: low-mass, high channel density, radiation-hard charged particle tracking detectors; or calorimeters or particle identification detectors that are less susceptible to radiation damage, have higher resolution, are lower in cost, or can be read out faster than currently available detectors.
+Applications to develop detector technology that is targeted at experiments for energy frontier e+e- linear colliders, or detectors targeted for use in the proposed DUSEL underground facility should not be submitted under this Notice unless additional credible uses for the technology in particle physics experiments are described.